NREL/EnergyPlus/design/FY2015/VAVTUMinFlow.md

 4. If no zone sizing calculation was performed, or the user didn't enter a value for any of the 3 *Zone:Sizing*  inputs, the current defaults will be used.
 Note that in the IDD *Maximum Flow per Zone Floor Area During Reheat* and *Maximum Flow Fraction During Reheat* defaults will be set to *autocalculate*.
 The defaulting described above will be done in the relevant *Sizing* function.

 **Question** Currently if both terminal unit inputs are blank, the maximum reheat air flow is limited only by the maximum air flow.
 How shall we propagate this input into our new scheme?
 Should we leave *Reverse* alone and introduce a *ReverseWithLimits*?

+Yes - it was agreed during the conference call that a new choice *ReverseWithLimits* would be added to *Damper Heating Action*.